Submit a Review & Earn an Amazon Gift Card

 Ptak et al (2009) Raphé neurons stimulate respiratory circuit activity by multiple mechanisms via endogenously released serotonin and substance P. PLoS One 29 3720 PMID: 19321769

 Do you know of a great paper that uses GR 113808 from Tocris?
-If so please let us know.
+Please let us know.